 In addition to the entrees and sides, breakfast includes a delicious cinnamon roll for each guest and the lunch and dinner prices include a helping of one of Paula’s world-famous desserts.
 Our personal favorite is the signature ‘Ooey Gooey Butter Cake,’ but the Banana Pudding and Peach Cobbler are delicious as well.

-After your meal, make sure to check out the full-sized replica of Paula Deen’s kitchen in the retail shop downstairs.
+After your meal, make sure to check out the full-sized replica of Paula Deen’s Family Kitchen in the retail shop downstairs.
 Don’t be surprised if it looks familiar.
 Y’all this kitchen is identical to the kitchen Paula made famous on her Food Network TV show.